-Ph.D.
-Candidacy is conferred upon the completion of 54 hours of coursework, completion of the language requirement, successful completion of the written qualifying exam, and successful defense of a dissertation proposal.
+PhD Candidacy is conferred upon the completion of 54 hours of coursework, completion of the language requirement, successful completion of the written qualifying exam, and successful defense of a dissertation proposal.

-Preparing for the Ph.D.
-Dissertation
+Preparing for the PhD Dissertation

-After successfully defending (and revising, if needed) your research proposal, you should constitute your dissertation committee (which need not be the same in composition or size as your Ph.D. qualifying exam committee).
-Students must communicate in writing to the Director of Graduate Studies the composition of the dissertation committee, and must include a curriculum vitae of the required outside committee member, if that person's c.v. is not already on file.
+After successfully defending (and revising, if needed) your research proposal, you should constitute your dissertation committee (which need not be the same in composition or size as your PhD qualifying exam committee).
+Students must file with the Department the composition of the dissertation committee, and must include a curriculum vitae of the required outside committee member, if that person's c.v. is not already on file.